Reshma-Devops-25/TWS_90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

 - These are the top 5 heaviest consumers of disk space under /var/log.
 - 2>/dev/null is a common trick to hide unwanted error messages, especially in scripts or one-liners where you only care about successful output.

-Scenario: Check if a service is running
+# Scenario: Check if a service is running

-Question: How do you check if the 'nginx' service is running?
+# Question: How do you check if the 'nginx' service is running?

-My Solution (Step by step):
+**My Solution (Step by step):**

-Step 1: Check service status
+# Step 1: Check service status

-systemctl status nginx
+- systemctl status nginx

-Why: It shows if the service is active, failed, or stopped
+**Why**: It shows if the service is active, failed, or stopped

-Step 2: View recent Nginx logs
+# Step 2: View recent Nginx logs

-journalctl -u nginx -n 20
+- journalctl -u nginx -n 20

-Why: It displays recent logs and helps identify startup issues.
+**Why**: It displays recent logs and helps identify startup issues.

-Step 3: Check if service is enabled on boot
+# Step 3: Check if service is enabled on boot

-systemctl is-enabled nginx
+- systemctl is-enabled nginx

-Why: To know if nginx will start automatically after reboot.
+**Why**: To know if nginx will start automatically after reboot.

-Step 4: Check if nginx is listening on port
+# Step 4: Check if nginx is listening on port

-sudo ss -tulpn | grep nginx
+- sudo ss -tulpn | grep nginx

-Why: It confirms that Nginx is running and accepting connections.
+**Why**: It confirms that Nginx is running and accepting connections.

-What I learned: Always check status first, then review logs and verify that service is listening on the expected port.
+**What I learned**: Always check status first, then review logs and verify that service is listening on the expected port.

-Scenario 2: High CPU Usage
+# Scenario 2: High CPU Usage

 Application server is running very slow and CPU utilization is very high.

-Step 1:
+# Step 1:

 top

-why: Monitor live CPU and memory usage.
+**why**: Monitor live CPU and memory usage.

-Step 2:
+# Step 2:

 ps aux --sort=%cpu | head -10

-Why: Identify top 10 processes consuming highest CPU and memory resources.
+**Why**: Identify top 10 processes consuming highest CPU and memory resources.

-Step 3:
+# Step 3:

 pidof nginx

-why: Find process ID of specific application.
+**why**: Find process ID of specific application.

-Step 4:
+# Step 4:

 top -p <PID>

-Why: Monitor resource consumption of specific process.
+**Why**: Monitor resource consumption of specific process.

-What I learned: CPU bottlenecks can often be identified by checking top resource-consuming processes.
+**What I learned**: CPU bottlenecks can often be identified by checking top resource-consuming processes.

-Scenario 3: Finding Service Logs
+# Scenario 3: Finding Service Logs

 Developer wants to check docker service logs

-Step 1:
+# Step 1:

 systemctl status docker

-Why: To check docker service is running correctly.
+**Why**: To check docker service is running correctly.

-Step 2:
+# Step 2:

 journalctl -u docker -n 50

-Why: To view the latest docker service logs to identify warnings and errors.
+**Why**: To view the latest docker service logs to identify warnings and errors.

-Step 3:
+# Step 3:

 journalctl -u docker -f

-Why: Monitor docker logs in real time while troubleshooting issues.
+**Why**: Monitor docker logs in real time while troubleshooting issues.

-What i learned: Systemd-managed services logs are stored in journal and can be accessed using journalctl command.
+**What i learned**: Systemd-managed services logs are stored in journal and can be accessed using journalctl command.
 Container specific logs can be viewed using the docker log command.

-Scenario 4: File Permissions Issue
+# Scenario 4: File Permissions Issue

 A script named backup.sh shows permission denied when executed

-Step 1:
+# Step 1:

 ls -l backup.sh

-Why: To check current permissions assigned to the script.
+**Why**: To check current permissions assigned to the script.

-Step 2:
+# Step 2:

 chmod +x backup.sh

-Why: To add/grant execute permission so that the script can be run.
+**Why**: To add/grant execute permission so that the script can be run.

-Step 3:
+# Step 3:

 ls -l backup.sh

-Why: To verify that execute permission has been granted to script successfully.
+**Why**: To verify that execute permission has been granted to script successfully.

-Step 4:
+# Step 4:

 ./backup.sh

-Why: Execute the script after granting permission.
+**Why**: Execute the script after granting permission.